-- warn about the shortcomings and set a term for their elimination; - impose administrative penalties: - for non-professional investors, up to EUR 5,000,000 or up to 10% from annual income (considering which sum is higher) for a legal person and up to EUR 5,000,000 for management; - for informed investors, up to 10% from annual income for a legal person and up to EUR 50,000 for management; and - for professional investors, up to 10% from annual income for a legal person and up to EUR 50,000 for management. - temporarily suspend the license for the provision of one or more services; - revoke the license for the provision of one or more services; - instruct the management company or investment company to change the manager; - suspend the distribution or redemption of shares/units; - prohibit, for periods not longer than three months, the purchase of securities or money market instruments; and - appoint an interim representative of the Bank of Lithuania for the supervision of the activity.
+- Warn about the shortcomings and set a term for their elimination; - Impose administrative penalties: - For non-professional investors, up to EUR 5,000,000 or up to 10% of annual income (considering which sum is higher) for a legal person and up to EUR 5,000,000 for management; - For informed investors, up to 10% of annual income for a legal person and up to EUR 50,000 for management; and - For professional investors, up to 10% of annual income for a legal person and up to EUR 50,000 for management. - Temporarily suspend the license for the provision of one or more services; - Revoke the license for the provision of one or more services; - · Instruct the management company or investment company to change the manager; - Suspend the distribution or redemption of shares/units; - Prohibit, for periods not longer than three months, the purchase of securities or money market instruments; and - Appoint an interim representative of the Bank of Lithuania for the supervision of the activity.